 Keri Russell (Julia Meadows), Jesse Plemons (Paul Meadows), Jeremy T. Thomas (Lucas Weaver), Scott Haze (Frank Weaver), Amy Madigan (Principal Ellen Booth), Graham Greene (Warren Stokes), Sawyer Jones (Aiden Weaver), Cody Davis (Clint Owens), Rory Cochrane (Daniel LeCroy)

 In the small town of Cispus Falls, Oregon, schoolteacher Julia Meadows becomes concerned for pupil Lucas Weaver after finding he has made a series of violent drawings.
-Lucas’s father Frank has become infected from something inside a local mine where he had set up a meth lab.
+Lucas’s father Frank had set up a meth lab inside a local mine only to become infected from something there.
 He insists on being kept locked up in the house.
 Lucas brings things for Frank to devour but sometimes the thing inside him emerges to kill.
-Julia’s brother, the town sheriff Paul, is dealing with a series of murders around the town and the incredible claim that what is responsible is a Native American wendigo.
+Julia’s brother, the town sheriff Paul, is dealing with a series of murders around the town.
+He faces the incredible claim that what is responsible is a Native American wendigo.

 Antlers comes with impressive prospect.
 It is produced by no less than Guillermo Del Toro, director of a long line of genre works including Pan’s Labyrinth (2006) and The Shape of Water (2017), and David S. Goyer, best known as a screenwriter/producer, responsible for the Blade films, The Dark Knight (2008), most of the Snyderverse films and Dark City (1998), among others.

-The director is Scott Cooper who has made Crazy Heart (2009), Out of the Furnace (2013), Black Mass (2015) and Hostiles (2017), all non-genre works.
-The film comes from a short story by Nick Antosca who also wrote the screenplay for the Goyer-produced The Forest (2016) and has worked as a producer on Channel Zero (2016-8), Brand New Cherry Flavour (2021- ) and Chucky (2021- ).
-Antlers was shot in 2018 but sat on the shelf and due to the closure of theatres due to the Covid-19 pandemic and did not receive release until October 2021 to a middling reception and business.
+The director is Scott Cooper who has made Crazy Heart (2009), Out of the Furnace (2013), Black Mass (2015) and Hostiles (2017), all non-genre works, and subsequent to this the standout The Pale Blue Eye (2022), featuring Edgar Allan Poe as a central character investigating an occult murder mystery.
+The film comes from a short story by Nick Antosca who also wrote the screenplay for the Goyer-produced The Forest (2016) and has worked as a producer on Channel Zero (2016-8) and Brand New Cherry Flavour (2021).
+Antlers was shot in 2018 but sat on the shelf with the closure of theatres due to the Covid-19 pandemic and did not receive release until October 2021 to a middling reception and business.

 I had high hopes for Antlers.
 The names of Guillermo Del Toro and David S. Goyer attached seemed to herald great things, although it is also worth noting that both had lent their names to some real dogs – Del Toro produced Don’t Be Afraid of the Dark (2011) and a bunch of formula animated films, while Goyer lent his to the laughable robot dog film A-X-L (2018) and the best forgotten tv series Krypton (2018-9).